smitoi/unibuc-coursework/README.md

 # FMI Coursework

-Various work from my time at The Faculty of Mathematics and Computer Science, University of Bucharest.
+Various work from my time at The Faculty of Mathematics and Computer Science, University of Bucharest, all in one repo.

-Relevant map for this repo:
 * programming techniques, data structures, algorithms
     - various problems from InfoArena
     - implementation of fibonacci heap